department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

   **To file a claim through the DRC program, you'll need to:**
     - Appoint and work with an accredited VSO, **and**
-    - Gather all relevant and required evidence to support your claim, **and**
+    - Gather all relevant and required evidence (documents like doctor's reports and medical test results) to support your claim, **and**
     - Attend a VA claim exam, if needed, before filing your claim.
 Your VSO will schedule this exam for you.<br/>

   **You can't use the DRC program if you:**